-Fig. 6.16: A schematic of the way we organise model and protocol descriptions.
+Fig. 1.116: A schematic of the way we organise model and protocol descriptions.
 Web Lab provides an interface to a Model/Protocol Simulator, storing and displaying the results for cardiac electrophysiology models.

-The Web Lab website provides tools for comparing how two different cardiac electrophysiology models behave under the same experimental protocols.
-Note that Web Lab demonstration for CellML models of cardiac electrophysiology is a prototype for a more general approach to defining simulation protocols for all CellML models.
+is a prototype for a more general approach to defining simulation protocols for all CellML models.

-6.9 Speed comparisons with MATLAB
+1.6.9 Speed comparisons with MATLAB